gamov/IMDB-History-Analyser/README.md

 IMDB-History-Analyser
 =====================

 Use this ruby script to parse your [IMDB](http://imdb.com/) rating history.
-It do the following:
+It does the following:
 - Show the number of movies and average rating for each year
 - Determine your favorite year
 - List Best Of by year for each year